Distributed European Infrastructure for Supercomputing Applications: History

 The DEISA infrastructure coupled eleven national supercomputing centres with a dedicated (mostly 10 Gbit/s) network connection provided by GÉANT2 on the European level and the national research and education networks (NRENs).

+DEISA was the first initiative to overcome the fragmentation of supercomputing resources in Europe.
+Parts of the national supercomputing resources were provided for most challenging computational projects from all over Europe, providing access to the most advanced and most suitable supercomputer architectures available, for positively reviewed projects.
+Through DECI, the DEISA Extreme Computing Initiative, not only computing resources, but also advanced application enabling was provided.

 Consortium

 There were 11 principal partners and four associate partners.